 likely to have it than girls.

 In a baby with a coarctation, the aortic arch also might be smaller than usual

 In many people, the defect shows up with other birth defects or conditions, such

-(a hole in the wall between the heart's left and right ventricles).
-It's also fairly
+in the wall between the heart's left and right ventricles).
+It's also fairly common

-syndrome, a genetic disorder in which one of a girl's two X chromosomes is incomplete
+a genetic disorder in which one of a girl's two X chromosomes is incomplete or missing.